Image: R Gibson / Auckland Zoo | ©

 Cobble skink conservation

-Cobble skink (Oligosoma aff. infrapunctatum "cobble”) was first discovered in 2007, and only known from a tiny beach north of Westport.
+Cobble skink (Oligosoma aff. infrapunctatum "cobble”) were first discovered in 2007, and live only along a 10km stretch of coastline north of Westport.

 Despite the looks, cobble skinks are very different from other species.
 They prefer the deep cobble habitat found immediately above the high tide mark, and appear to be adapted to wriggling through the spaces between cobbles.

-When first discovered cobble skinks were restricted to a tiny area but were apparently abundant there.
-It's likely the deep cobble structure protected them from introduced predators, which were impacting on skink populations outside of this specialist habitat.
+When first discovered cobble skinks were thought to be restricted to a tiny area but were apparently abundant there.
+It's likely the deep cobble structure provides some protection from introduced predators, which are impacting on skink populations outside of this specialist habitat.

 Did you know?